briandfoy/briandfoy.github.io/_posts/2024-11-14-how-do-i-encode-http-get-query-strings-in-perl.md

 First, the `get` returns a transaction (`$tx`) that wraps the original request and the response (and maybe more requests and responses in a chain of redirects).

-I often find myself doing things with the base url with different queries and with the Mojo interface, I don't have to rebuild the entire URL each time:
+I often find myself doing things with the base URL with different queries and with the Mojo interface, I don't have to rebuild the entire URL each time:

 	use Mojo::UserAgent;
 	my $ua = Mojo::UserAgent->new;